upstream-se/guidebook-draft/docs/motivation/why-an-upstream-perspective.md

 ## From recurring challenges to epistemic governance

-The recurring challenges are not homogeneous.
-Some are primarily execution-level problems.
-Others are structural.
-A subset, however, are directly tied to the status of system-level intent as a knowledge object.
+The recurring challenges differ in kind.
+Some arise from difficulties in coordinating and executing work.
+Others arise from managing structural complexity.
+A third category emerges when system-level intent — purpose, assumptions, and guiding rationale — is not treated as something that must be explicitly preserved over time.

-In particular, three challenges converge:
+The following challenges belong to this third category:

 - loss of original intent and rationale over time,
 - limited ability to revisit and re-evaluate past decisions, and